Ministry Pathway: Cycling in the UK

 What gifts have you been given or have you developed in your own preparation for the mission field?
 Do you have a love for coffee?
 Spain may be a great place for you to consider joining a church-planting team.

-Portugal Ministry Pathway: Wrestling
+Ministry Pathway: Wrestling in Portugal

 A Pioneer in Portugal fell in love with wrestling at a young age.
 He now gets to use that love to meet friends and share the love of Christ as he serves on a church-planting team in Lisbon.